 And when before the throne, I stand in him complete, Jesus died my soul to save, my lips shall still repeat: Jesus paid it all, all to him I owe, sin had left a crimson stain, he washed it white as snow.

 Oh, praise the one who paid my debt and raised this life up from the dead!

 Then I saw an elderly woman at the end of the aisle, alone.
 Her snow-white hair was up in a messy bun, and her arms lifted high as she swayed with the music.
 She kept her eyes closed as she sang and worshiped.
-Was she waiting for someone to join her?
+Was she waiting for someone to join her in the sanctuary, or was she anticipating a reunion in heaven?
 Will it be like this?